dirkvertoghen/3-5-Investment-Apraisal/README.md

 Test :
 1.Star Ltd.'s target ROCE is 20%.
-The company is considering a 4 years’ investment project with initial capital cost of $80,000, and the estimated profit before depreciation (in $’000) of20,25,35 and 25 in each of the years 1to 4 respectively.
+The company is considering a 4 years’ investment project with initial capital cost of $80,000, and the

+         Year    estimated profit before depreciation (in $’000) of 1           20
+           2           25
+           3           35
+           4           25

 The capital asset would be depreciated by 25% of its cost each year and will have no residual value.
 You are required to assess whether the project should be undertaken.

 ROCE example (2)